rjseymour66/command-line/README.md

 ## Errors

 Create custom errors in the `errors.go` file.
 You can use these errors during error handling instead of using error strings.
-Essentially, you are wrapping errors with additional messages to provide more information for the user while keeping the original error available for inspection (usually during tests) with `errors.Is(err)`.
+Essentially, you are wrapping errors with additional messages to provide more information for the user while keeping the original error available for inspection (usually during tests) with `errors.Is(err, expectedErr)`.

 Custom errors use the format `Err*`:
 ```go